MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/financial/dimension-defaulting.md

 ---
 title: Default financial dimensions
-description: Learna bout where the financial dimensions originate, the APIs that are used to merge them, and how they are used to create ledger dimensions.
+description: Learn about where the financial dimensions originate, the APIs that are used to merge them, and how they are used to create ledger dimensions.
 author: RyanCCarlson2
 ms.author: rcarlson
 ms.topic: article